Mishra Dhatu Nigam Ltd (NSE: MIDHANI) Q3 2026 Earnings Call dated Feb. 17, 2026

 S. V. S. Narayana Murty

-If you look at Midani, we are last year we have exported about 90 crore worth of material.
-90 crore worth of our export order was 90 crores.
-And many of these people since the grades are aeronautical grades, the so called super Allies and Titanium Allis they are obviously going to aeronautical customers.
+If you look at MIDHANI, we are last year we have exported about INR90 crore worth of material.
+Okay.
+INR90 crore worth of — our export order was INR90 crores.
+And many of these people since the grades are aeronautical grades, the so-called super alloys and Titanium alloys they are obviously going to aeronautical customers.
 Now with respect to your question that we are not seeing the foreign parties.
 Yes, certification is a process.
 That is a process that takes significant amount of time.
 There are audits involved.
-In fact there are multiple audits involved.
-Their teams, their technical teams with.
+In fact, there are multiple audits involved.

+Their teams, their technical teams with it.
 It is a process basically.
 So we are negotiating with different customers.
-In fact, as we talked there are some audits that are going on.
-So essentially it is that once the audit teams are auditing our certifications, whatever we are having those things are in place.
-Obviously we will get order and the effort is towards that to increase the export market.
-So we are working working on that.
+In fact, as I — as we talked there are some audits that are going on.
+So, essentially it is that once the audit teams are auditing our certifications, whatever we are having those things are in place.
+Obviously, we will get order and the effort is towards that to increase the export market.
+So, we are working on that.

 Parimal Mithani